Affiliate Disclosure CSH may earn commission from links on this site at no cost to you. This never influences our coverage. Read our policy →

 The body of the review

-Buildertrend isn’t field-service software, and it should not be judged like a dispatch board.
+Buildertrend is not field-service software, and it should not be judged like a dispatch board.
 It is built for contractors juggling multi-week residential projects, client selections, subcontractor schedules, job financials, and homeowner updates at the same time.
+With more than 23,000 residential contractors on the platform following the CoConstruct acquisition, it has the largest user base in the residential construction management category.

 Feature Deep Dive